Joshua Siegel (politician): 2022

 During the 2022 Pennsylvania redistricting process, the city of Allentown gained a third seat in the Pennsylvania House of Representatives.
 On February 8, 2022, Joshua Siegel declared his candidacy for the newly created seat, numbered as the 22nd district, covering most of the city of Allentown as well as some suburbs to the east and southeast.
 Siegel's candidacy focused on addressing the crisis of affordability and rising inflation such as the rising cost of housing, education and childcare; as well as economic development and regionalism, education funding, reducing gun violence, comprehensive public safety, affordable housing, responsible development, protecting the right to organize, strengthening unions, protecting democracy, reproductive healthcare and LGBTQ rights.

 On May 17, Siegel defeated Saeed Georges by a margin of 64%–36% to win the Democratic nomination for the seat.
 In the November 8 general election Siegel defeated Robert E. Smith, a former Allentown school board member, by a margin of 64%–36% to become the state representative-elect for the 22nd district.

 Committee assignments

 Siegel has been appointed to service on the House Appropriations, Transportation, State Government and Housing and Community Development committees.

+Legislative Leadership

+Protecting Abortion Access

+Siegel has been labeled as a pro-choice champion, the highest possible ranking available by PA Choice tracker.
+As a legislator Siegel has championed and supported legislation to protect access to abortion and expand and promote access to reproductive rights around the Commonwealth.
+He is a co-sponsor of legislation that would remove restrictive regulations known as TRAP laws or targeted regulations on abortion providers that were implemented with the intention of forcing clinics to close and thereby reducing access to abortion through overly burdensome and unnecessary regulations.
+These regulations were frequently used by anti-choice governors and legislators to undermine access to reproductive care.

+Siegel voted in favor of shield law legislation that would protect women seeking reproductive care in Pennsylvania from out of state prosecutors.
+The legislation would prohibit Commonwealth resources from being used to assist in helping facilitate prosecution of women in Pennsylvania traveling from other states where abortion access has been criminalized.
+Advocates of the legislation argued that Pennsylvania had become a sanctuary for those seeking access to abortion and both doctors and patients shouldn't have to fear prosecution for providing critical medical care or be bound by dangerous out of state laws.